crgnam-research/m2docs/docs/src/defaultIndexTemplate.md

 ## Detailed Description

- A more detailed description can go here.
+ A more detailed description can go here two.

  ***